MinaShum/BCB546-2024/Unix/README.md

 # Transpose the dataframe.
 (So we have each chromosome in a row)
 awk -f transpose.awk maize3.txt > fmaize.txt

-# Sort both data and header based on the first column before joining. the first column will be the chromosome.
+# Sort both data and header based on the first column before joining.
+The first column will be the chromosome.
 sort -k1,1 fmaize.txt > ffmaize.txt

 # Get columns "1","3", and "4" corresponding to "SNP_ID", "Chromosome", and "Position".